omega-coder/flowshop_scheduling_problem/README.md

 ## NOTE

 Not all algorithms are implemented in this repo.
-Until now, only johnson's algorithm and Palmer's heuristic are implemented.
+Until now, only johnson's algorithm, Palmer's heuristic, and NEH heuristic are implemented.

 ## Deployment